Implement CI/CD workflows with Azure Databricks

 EOF

-This code will install and configure Databricks CLI, and download the sample data to your repository every time a commit is pushed or a pull request is merged.
+The code above will install and configure Databricks CLI, and copy the sample data from your repository to your workspace.

-1. Name the workflow CI pipeline and select Commit changes.
+3. Name the workflow CI_pipeline.yml and select Commit changes.
 The pipeline will run automatically and you can check its status in the Actions tab.

 1. Go to your workspace page, select Compute and then select your cluster.